 There are four things a resident of Greece can count on: Bureaucracy, delays, death and strikes.*

-Strikes do not paralyze the country, as they do in places like France or the USA, but are merely additional annoyances to navigate.
+Strikes do not paralyze or cripple the country, as media often claim, but are merely additional annoyances to navigate.
 Not all of them are about protesting something, as some are staged in support, but they’re almost always about money.
 Most people I surveyed see it purely as an opportunity for a day off, since demands are rarely met.

 This week, there are four strikes: